utilitywarehouse/terraform-applier/README.md

 ### Controller config

-- `--repo-path (REPO_PATH)` - (default: `/src/modules`) Absolute path to the directory containing the modules to be applied.
-The immediate subdirectories of this directory should contain the root modules which will be referenced by users in `module`.
+- `--repos-root-path (REPOS_ROOT_PATH)` - (default: `/src`) Absolute path to the directory containing all repositories of the modules.
+The immediate subdirectories of this directory should contain the module repo directories and directory name should match repoName referenced in  module.
 - `--min-interval-between-runs (MIN_INTERVAL_BETWEEN_RUNS)` - (default: `60`) The minimum interval in seconds, user can set between 2 consecutive runs.
 This value defines the frequency of runs.
 - `--termination-grace-period (TERMINATION_GRACE_PERIOD)` - (default: `60`) Termination grace period is the ime given to the running job to finish current run after 1st TERM signal is received.
 After this timeout runner will be forced to shutdown.